J-1 Visa Senior Clinical Data Manager Jobs

 Check the two-year home residency requirement early

-If your home country appears on the State Department exchange visitor skills list, or if your J-1 training is government-funded, you may be subject to the two-year home residency requirement before switching to H-1B or green card status.
+If your home country appears on the State Department exchange visitor skills list, or if your J-1 training is government-funded, you may be subject to the two-year home residency requirement before switching to H-1B visa or green card status.
 Confirm your country's status with your designated sponsor before signing employment terms.

 Verify prevailing wage compliance with your host employer